k2io/K2-Tenable-Report-Generator-API/README.md

 -outputDir : Final reports will be created in this repository, repository will be created if not present

--dastProperties : Update dast.properties file and provide full path of dast.properties file using this Parameter.
+-dastProperties : Update [dast.properties](dast.properties) file and provide full path of dast.properties file using this Parameter.

--k2Properties : K2 properties file full path
+-k2Properties : Update [k2.properties](k2.properties) file and provide full path of k2.properties file using this Parameter.

 -scanId : Numerical scan id number of the scan for which reports has to be processed.